evertonstrack/atomic-design-cli/README.md

 # Atomic Design CLI
-CLI to extends Angular CLI and create components with Atomic Design methodology.
+CLI to create Angular components and modules with Atomic Design methodology.

 ## Pre-requirements